The History of CBF

 Camp Joy was named such because the prayer of the staff was that each child would find Jesus as their Savior and know real JOY.
 The verse that was attached to the name was Ephesians 2:8-9,

-Ever since the 1940s Camp Joy has ministered to inner city youth through the Gospel.
+Ever since the 1940s, Camp Joy ministered to inner-city youth through the Gospel.

 "And now, O Lord, for what do I wait?
 My hope is in you...For God alone, O my soul, wait in silence, for my hope is from him."

-After hearing a parent say, “You’ve all done so much for my son – therapy, education, etc., and I’m so grateful, but does anyone know that my child has a soul?”, Uncle Win's heart was moved and he then decided to start a camp for people with special needs.
-This was the begining of what we know today as Camp Hope.
+After hearing a parent say, “You’ve all done so much for my son – therapy, education, etc., and I’m so grateful, but does anyone know that my child has a soul?”
+Uncle Win's heart was moved, and he then decided to start a camp for people with special needs.
+This was the beginning of what was known as Camp Hope.